 Lastly, the way a person looks and smells impacts their relationships.
 An alcoholic, for example, might turn up at a job interview or work with bloodshot eyes and rumpled clothing reeking of alcohol, sweat, vomit, and possibly urine.
 They might not notice how bad they look and smell, but people nearby won’t have that problem or difficulty forming negative opinions about them.
 With proper hygiene and grooming habits, you improve your appearance, mindset, and health.
 For example, clean, white or off-white teeth make a person look and feel younger and energetic, unlike dirty, yellow teeth that make them look and feel sick or old and worn out.

-Tips: Beyond oral care, treat acne, trim your nails and hair, and exercise regularly.
+Tips: Beyond oral care, treat acne, trim your nails, and exercise regularly.
+Never underestimate the power of a good haircut and proper grooming.
+These steps will help you look your best and feel more confident.
 If you have a bare wardrobe and a limited budget, never forget the bounty that awaits at thrift stores.
 These stores not only accept used clothing donations, but also affordable unused retail overstock and off-season clothing.
 A couple of fresh, undamaged work and casual outfits and a clean, sturdy pair of dress shoes or boots can make all of the difference.

 Never worry about being chained down by one or more bad habits forever.
 The key to overcoming them and preventing their return is to seek help from offline and online expert resources.
 You must also believe in yourself.
 Even if you break these habits initially, you could backslide if you lose faith in yourself.
 Again, everyone makes mistakes.
 Everyone fails at something now and then.
 As long as you remember these facts, stay focused on your goals and actively work to prevent bad habits, you can enjoy more doors opening up for you in life.